 Josh Chilmark (confidant of Hanna’s, testified about what she told him)

-Blake Goudy (testified about what Sara told him after he gave a talk at her school)
+Blake Goudy (testified about what Sara told him after he spoke to students at her school)

 Ada Dixon (Hanna’s counselor, who conducted therapy sessions with her)

 Ronelle Wilcox (a juror who may have lied in order to get on Steve’s second jury)

 Emma Barrens (the juror who later revealed that the second jury made a deal to swap votes)

 Angie Womack (a friend of Hanna’s whose interview contradicted Hanna’s story)

 Karla Spivey (an acquaintance of Hanna’s who encouraged her to speak to Jeffrey Goudy)